Capture the Value from Project Portfolio Management with OnePlan

 Each week, the team at OnePlan engages in comprehensive discussions with hundreds of clients, spanning various industries and operational challenges, to explore how Project Portfolio Management (PPM) can deliver transformative benefits.
-These discussions encompass an array of use-cases, from strategic execution to the streamlined delivery of project portfolio management services.
-Despite the evident advantages, organizations often exhibit hesitancy in embarking upon a PPM optimization initiative.
-While some organizations cite internal competing projects or limited budget allocations as reasons for delay, it is critical to recognize that procrastination inevitably results in forgoing the tangible compelling benefits that PPM can offer.
+These discussions encompass an array of use cases, from strategic execution to the streamlined delivery of project portfolio management services.
+Despite the evident advantages, organizations often hesitate to embark on a PPM optimization initiative.
+While some cite internal competing projects or limited budget allocations as reasons for delay, it is critical to recognize that procrastination inevitably results in forgoing the compelling benefits that PPM can offer.

 Why Project Portfolio Management (PPM) is More Than Just a Management Discipline — It’s a Competitive Differentiator

 Project Portfolio Management is not merely a tool for organizational governance; it is, in essence, a strategic lever for gaining a competitive advantage in today’s complex business landscape.
-PPM has the capacity to significantly enhance resource utilization, prioritize projects with the greatest strategic impact, and align organizational activities with overarching business objectives.
-Given this profound potential, any postponement in PPM optimization is not just a delay but the costly sacrifice of crucial financial benefits.
+PPM significantly enhances resource utilization, prioritizes projects with the greatest strategic impact, and aligns organizational activities with overarching business objectives.
+Given this profound potential, any postponement in PPM optimization is not just a delay but a costly sacrifice of crucial financial benefits.
 Below are the critical process areas where efficiency gains are not just possible but imperative, and where immediate intervention is essential to capture the value from PPM.

 Ideation and Demand Management: The Starting Point of Innovation and Efficiency

 The PPM journey commences at the ideation and demand management phase, an arena often fraught with inefficiencies and suboptimal decisions.
-Absent a robust system for the capture of all ideation and demand management, unchecked ideas can devour invaluable resources that could otherwise be deployed more productively.
+Without a robust system for capturing all ideation and demand, unchecked ideas can consume invaluable resources that could otherwise be deployed more productively.
 The Project Management Institute (PMI) posits that effective demand management is a cornerstone for success in portfolio management.
-Procrastination in optimizing this critical phase could result in missed opportunities for innovation, a decline in competitive positioning, and a potential erosion of market share.
+Delays in optimizing this critical phase could result in missed opportunities for innovation, a decline in competitive positioning, and a potential erosion of market share.
 With an improved ideation process, organizations should aspire to achieve a 90% alignment of projects with organizational objectives, while simultaneously reducing the cycle time for idea approval by at least 25%.

 Ideation